beysed/like/README.md

 # will output World
 ```

-Condition operator consider empty(empty string, array, or object) as false and vice versa
+Condition operator consider empty(empty string, empty array, or empty object) as false and any value as true

 ## Lambdas